-Statement 500 instructs the system to backspace from its current position in the file to the beginning of the file (i.e., the beginning of the first record of the file).
+Statement 500 instructs the system to backspace from its current position in the file to the beginning of first record of the file.

-In order to store additional data in a file which has just been reopened, it is necessary to skip to the current end of the file, and begin saving the new data at that point.
+In order to hold additional data in a file which has just been reopened, it is necessary to skip to the current end of the file, and begin saving the new data at that point.
 This can be done with a DSKIP END statement if the current end of file is marked by an end-of-file trailer record.
 If no end-of-file trailer record has been written in the file, however, an ERROR 82 (No End of File) is returned following execution of the DSKIP END statement.
-The DSKIP END statement locates the end-of-file trailer record.
+The DSKIP END statement locates the end-of-file trailer record, and repositions the system at the beginning of the trailer record.
 A new data record can then be saved over the trailer record, and a new trailer record written to mark the new end of the file.

-Example 5-23: Skipping to the End of a File
+Example 2-23: Skipping to the End of a Cataloged Data File